Assignments and Preferences

 If you are still on the waiting list at the start of term and are not offered a room, the full application deposit of $600 will remain as a credit on your account with the university and will be put towards other fees (e.g. tuition).
 Should you wish to withdraw from the waiting list you must inform us in writing.
 Only written notice of withdrawal, the day it is received by the Department of Residences, will be accepted to provide a refund.
 Your full deposit will be left as a credit on your student numbered account as long as you notify us in writing of your wish to withdraw before we offer you a bed.
 Please note, however, that if you leave your name on the waiting list and we call or e-mail you offering you a bed in residence, the declines/refunds dates above apply.
 In other words, if your name remains on the waiting list and you are offered a bed which you turn down, you will forfeit a portion or all of the $600 deposit (according to the schedule noted above.)

 Students whose status is to be reviewed for discipline reasons may be placed on the waiting list or prohibited from re-admission to residence.
 The full deposit will be refunded if a student is prohibited from returning to residence for discipline reasons.

 By the end of June all students will receive notification by e-mail of their residence and room assignments or placement on a waiting list.
-Once residence and room assignments are completed, it will also be possible to access them via the Department of Residences main web page.

 Students are not permitted to stay in residence during the Winter Break.
 The few exceptions to this rule are students who satisfy the specific criteria noted below: